massimocandela/dataflux/README.md

   insert: (data) => {
     // 1) recieve the data from the store
     // 2) transform the data however you like
-    // 3) send data to server
+    // 3) send data to server and resolve empty return Promise.resolve();
-    return Promise.resolve();
   }
 };